 The Myth of 12 Archetypes

-The Wheel’s twelve are pragmatic reductions: a language for business minds to work with timeless psychology.
-Knowing that frees you to use the framework critically—to draw inspiration from it without worshipping it.
+That said, the brand wheel’s twelve are pragmatic reductions: a related language for business minds to work with practical psychology.

 For more on this topic, see A Beginner’s Guide to Classic Jungian Archetypes